-In some cases, couples may choose to continue living together in the same family home to avoid taking a financial loss on the property.
+In some cases, couples may continue living together in the same family home to avoid taking a financial loss on the property.

 Divorce negotiations can become contentious and lead to outcomes that please neither party.
-By navigating the above issues in a separation agreement, spouses can discuss complicated matters in a more peaceful setting.
+By navigating the above issues in a separation agreement, spouses can discuss complicated matters more peacefully.

 While you can usually get a divorce without a separation agreement, separation proceedings are handled differently in each state.
 Some states require a period of separation before a couple can file for divorce.

 Check your state or government website for more specific information about the separation process.